 And the US Transportation and Water Infrastructure Spend, if we go back, this is a long-run data set from the Economist again.

 You can see that big lot of capital invested not like 1960 through to 1970, operations and maintenance as a percentage of GDP has been pretty steady but just dropping off lately.
-The Capital was, at the height was 3% GDP, it’s now down for about 1% for both of those.
+The Capital was, at the height was 3% GDP, it’s now down to about 1% for both of those.

 In 1960, 3% of GDP was capital, 2% was operations and maintenance, 5% of total GDP was spent on infrastructure.
 2007, 1% of GDP capital for the US, 1.4% operations and maintenance, so 2.4% of GDP.
 Admittedly the US economy is a lot bigger now than it was but relatively, a lot less money is getting spent.